NormXU/NormXU/README.md

 - **Auto-regressive Generation**
 - **Diffusion**

 In addition to my current pursuits, I have prior experience working on Robotics Perception during my Master's studies.
-My passion for cutting-edge technology and its practical applications drives my dedication to excel in these fields.
 Hope my work can be helpful to you.